-Growing up in Minnesota I learned to appreciate all 4 seasons.
-As a child, I spent a lot of time outdoors and up north near Brainerd, MN.
-I was introduced to sports at a young age and played volleyball and golf in high school.
-Upon graduating from Cretin-Derham Hall High School, I received a scholarship to play college volleyball at Northern Michigan University in the Upper Peninsula in Marquette, Michigan.
-After NMU, I ventured to the southwest and started graduate school at the University of Arizona in Tucson, AZ, where I earned my M.A. and Ph.D. in Communication.
-I met my husband, René, at the UofA while he was completing his Ph.D. in Aerospace Engineering.
-René currently works at Boeing as an Aerodynamics Engineer.
-We have one son and one daughter.
+I was born and raised in St. Paul, MN.
+At a young age I was introduced to sports and fell in love with volleyball.
+Upon graduating from Cretin-Derham Hall High School, I received a scholarship to play college volleyball at Northern Michigan University in Marquette, MI.
+I double majored in Communication and Spanish.
+After NMU, I ventured to the Southwest and started graduate school at the University of Arizona in Tucson, AZ, where I earned my M.A. and Ph.D. in Communication.

-After graduate school I started working in the Department of Communication Studies at the University of Kansas researching the intersection of communication processes, mental health, family functioning, and relationship quality within the context of family relationships (i.e., marital dyads, parent-child dyads and triads).
-I was promoted to associate professor with tenure in Spring 2015.
+In 2008 I started working in the Department of Communication Studies at the University of Kansas.
+My research examines the intersection of communication processes, mental health, family functioning, and relationship quality within the context of family relationships (i.e., sibling relationships, marital dyads, and parent-child dyads and triads).

 I am also the academic director and a member of the core faculty for the Kansas Women's Leadership Institute (KWLI).
 The KWLI is a uniquely funded program supported by both the U.S. Department of State’s Study of US Institute’s (SUSI) programs on Women’s Leadership and donor gifts to the KU Endowment Association.
 It is a 6-week academic program for undergraduate leaders which takes place every summer that develops leadership competencies, cultivates a spirit of collaboration, and elevates the power of women’s voices.
 This is by far the highlight of my summer each year.